 How to Prepare for Alzheimer’s

 How can you prepare for Alzheimer’s or another type of illness impacting your family?
 Plan ahead.
 Take the time to get your estate plan, living trust, will, and POAs in order before the end of life.
 Plan ahead so you know what to expect when you or your loved one becomes incapacitated.
 Since we don’t know when that might be, we recommend you start planning ahead now.

-At Michaelson & Associates, we help families prepare for an unknown future.
-In case of illness, emergency, sudden death, we are here to help you plan ahead and can walk you through guardianship if sickness strikes before the full plan was in place.
-If you would like to discuss your particular concerns regarding sickness and estate planning or guardianship, please contact us to schedule a meeting at 702-731-2333.
+At Michaelson Law, we help families prepare for an unknown future.
+In case of illness, emergency, sudden death, we are here to help you plan ahead.
+Our firm can also walk you through guardianship if sickness strikes before the full plan was in place.
+If you would like to discuss your particular concerns, please contact us to schedule a meeting at 702-731-2333.